emtee40/SurvivalManual-wiki/Power.md

 ### Water

 You can also use water to generate power.
-Either the flow of a river passing by.
+One option is to use the flow of a river passing by.
 There you basically do the same as you would with the wind-turbine - just that water and not wind turns the generator.
 One big advantage of using a river is that you get a steady rotation-speed and the flow usually does not stop as wind can do.
 But it depends on having access to a river or a dam.
+Speaking of a dam - you can also build things to direct the water and make the flow faster.

 ### Heat-Difference